jostylr/role-dnd-hybrid/src/rules.md

   against that opponent with same weapon. -3 defending against ranged attacks
 * Dodge.
 Successful defense allows one to add the difference to wrestling move on next attack. -3 defending against melee attacks
 * Shield.
-Advantage is shield adds addition damage reduction.
+Advantage is shield adds additional bonus.

 ### Bonus Action

-Whether on the primary action or as a reaction, one can take a bonus action.
+Whether on the primary action or as a reaction, one can take a minor bonus action if a situation suggests it is reasonably related.

-The bonus action must be declared before the action takes place and should be related somehow.
-It should be based on the action being successful.

-The primary and bonus both receive a -2 in the rolls and, if it is a reaction, an additional -2 applies on further rolls to end of turn.
-If it is one's turn, then the bonus action takes up the move action.
-Further bonus actions may be possible, but it increases all the penalties by 2 per action; such a thing might be a whirlwind attack.
+It adds +2 to initiative in general.

 Examples:

 * Successful attack followed by a trip
 * Successful shield block followed by a shove
 * Successful casting of fire wreath followed by weapon strike

-It is also possible that the trigger might be not just a success, but a particular outcome, such as the opponent one is fighting falling down.
-If one wants to take advantage of that, the primary is not penalized, but the bonus is at a -4.

-### Counter

-New idea.
-The subtraction did not seem like something that was easy to keep track of.
-Instead, thinking about an action skill.
-One rolls it at the beginning of each round (or just take the standard middle), and that gives how much of the action can be used.
-An attack takes 3, a defense takes 1, a spell (including a counter) takes the level of the spell, magic defense takes 0, and a move of 10ft takes 1 action.
-Medium armor takes away 2 actions, Heavy armor takes away 4 actions.
+* A successful trip knocking an opponent down followed by a weapon strike down.
+Could also be triggered by a companion doing the trip and then you do a quick strike (+3 if not following your own action).

 ## Special skills

 It is possible to have special skill bonuses.
 Use the same leveling, but just take the bonus, ignoring the die (so every two levels one gets an increase).
-This is for something like a special
+For example, being really good at tripping could be a special skill of wrestling.

 ## Surge points